Laravel-Lang/lang/README.md

 * For Laravel 5.1-5.7 : run `composer require caouecs/laravel-lang:~3.0` in your project folder
 * For Laravel 5 : run `composer require caouecs/laravel-lang:~2.0` in your project folder
 * For Laravel 4 : run `composer require caouecs/laravel-lang:~1.0` in your project folder

-* Files of languages are in "vendor/caouecs/laravel-lang" directory
+After adding the dependency to your application you can find the files of languages are in "vendor/caouecs/laravel-lang" directory.
-* Copy the folders of languages that you want, in the *resources/lang* folder of your Laravel application (*app/lang* in Laravel 4).
+Copy the folders of languages that you want to use, to the *resources/lang* folder of your Laravel application.
+For Laravel 4 the app is *app/lang*.

 #### Via GitHub